simonfrey/proxyfy/README.md

 For documentation on the different values visit: https://gimmeproxy.com/#api

 # Example
-Fire 30 Get requests and Print the StatusCode
+Fire 30 GET requests and print the http response code

 ```go
 package main